 Again we were lucky with our little world traveler.
 In order to see the fireworks, we had to get close to the river bank and wait for about 25 minutes in a huge crowd.
 Jace didn’t mind.
 He was happily sitting in the carrier on my back, watching people and pointing things out to us.
 Finally, the clock on the big screens showed it was time to count down the last 10 seconds of 2015!
 10, 9, 8, 7, 6, 5, 4, 3, 2, 1… BANG!
 Lots of really loud and beautiful fireworks, exactly as we had hoped 🙂 Jace was a bit scared and first, but once we started pointing out the colors and the amazing lights in the sky he really liked it.

 Crowded Khoasan Road

 Since there wasn’t too much going on besides the fireworks, we decided to head back.
 Our little guy was remarkably cheerful for the late hour.
 We did a quick detour to Khaosan Road and even entered the street a few meters, but then decided not to go further.
 It was crazy busy and very loud.
 Would have been fun if it had been just the two of us, but not with Jace.
 We didn’t mind though, the evening already went so much better than we could have ever hoped for.

 Late night pancakes!

 So we walked back to Soi Rambuttri and our guesthouse.
 On the way we stopped to get a banana pancake.
 Being up so late makes you hungry!
+Actually, simply walking around in this area makes you hungry, there are food stalls everywhere!
 Even though it was already past 1am, Jace wasn’t complaining and had some pancake too.